krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 | filter range of values | `filter(df, between(x, lo, hi))` | `df.filter(pl.col("x").is_between(lo, hi))` |

 [1] requires `import polars.selectors as cs`
+Please note that you can also [cast()](https://docs.pola.rs/user-guide/expressions/casting/#numerics) columns from one type to another (e.g. Float to Int).

 **For example**, return all columns starting with "bill" for the penguin species "Gentoo":